Opudo-Shaz/sbankapp/README.md

 password => `1234567890`

-I have developed  basic banking system web application as a web development intern in Spark Foundation I have used HTMl, CSS, JavaScript and PHP database as a MySQL.
+I have developed  basic banking system web application as a web development Student in Multimedia University of Kenya I have used HTMl, CSS, JavaScript and PHP database as a MySQL.

 --------
 ## Technology Used